twokilohertz/pymumble/API.md

 > `Mumble.channels.new_channel(parent_id, name, temporary=False)`

 Create a channel with the given parameter.
-Set temporary to True to create temporary channel (The bot automatically entered the new channel).
+Set temporary to True to create temporary channel (The bot will automatically entered the new channel).

 > `Mumble.channels.remove_channel(channel_id)`